luntergroup/octopus/README.md

 1	102738191	.
 ATTATTTATTTAT	A	.	.	.
 GT	1/0
 ```

-which is inconsistent as the reference is deduced in each record, or
+which is inconsistent as the reference is deduced in each record, or:

 ```
 #CHROM	POS	ID	REF	ALT	QUAL	FILTER	INFO	FORMAT	NA12878